Misconceptions About People With Schizophrenia

 There is no cure for this condition, but it can be treated with medication and behavioral therapy, and can be managed under the care of a psychiatrist.

-Schizophrenia runs in families: This condition can run in families, but requires both the presence of certain genes and a trigger that activates the genes, such as emotional trauma or severe stress.
+This condition can run in families but requires both the presence of certain genes and a trigger that activates the genes, such as emotional trauma or severe stress.
 If a close relative has this condition, the risk of developing it is only approximately 10 percent.

 Treatment is not an exact science because psychiatrists can only prescribe based on symptoms and observation.
 Even though researchers think that schizophrenia is a neurodevelopmental brain disorder with possible structural differences in the brain and chemical imbalances, there is no test that detects the condition.
 There is a lot of promising research in this area right now but nothing concrete so far.

 A mentally ill individual may need to reduce or increase their dosage, or change medications from time to time based on trial and error.
-My loved one has changed medications a few times when symptoms resurfaced.
-Antipsychotic drugs are not a “cure” and some symptoms may persist, but these medications are one of the safest groups of drugs in common usage.
+My loved one had changed medications a few times when symptoms resurfaced.
+Antipsychotic drugs are not a “cure” and some symptoms may persist, but these medications are one of the safest groups of medicines in common usage.

-A small number will almost fully recover either with treatment, while another small number may be severely disabled by this condition and unable to care for themselves or live independently.
+A small number will almost fully recover either with treatment.
+A small number of others may be severely disabled by this condition and unable to care for themselves or live independently.
 A few people report their symptoms go away without treatment.
 Most people with schizophrenia have some periods of crisis or functional impairment, but experience significant periods of stability.

-It is sad that there is so much stigma and misinformation about mental illness, that I cannot identify my loved one.
-I can say that although this person sometimes experiences symptoms such as voices and hallucinations, I have every hope that this individual will be able to live a full and productive life.
+II am sorry to say that there is so much stigma and misinformation about mental illness that I cannot identify my loved one.
+I can say that although this person sometimes experiences symptoms such as disorganized thinking, I have every hope that this individual will be able to live a full and productive life.

 © 2016 Carola Finch